Copycat Carrabba’s Mama Mandola’s Sicilian Chicken Soup

 For the chicken

-• Chicken breast – I use bone-in chicken breast.
+• Chicken breast – I use bone-in breasts because they add more flavor to the broth than boneless.

 Place the chicken, bay leaves, and broth in a soup pot.